The Human Truth Foundation

 ...

 Pakistan is amongst the very worst places in the world at ensuring any human rights and freedoms, and it has severe cultural issues when it comes to tolerance and equality.
-Pakistan does worse than average in terms of opposing gender inequality19 (one of the highest in Asia), speed of uptake of HR treaties20, supporting press freedom21 and in LGBT equality22.
-And finally, it falls into the worst-performing 20 in the rate of gender bias (from 7 indicators)23 (amongst the highest in Asia), commentary in Human Rights Watch reports24 (amongst the lowest in Asia), supporting personal, civil & economic freedoms25, its nominal commitment to Human Rights26 and in freethought27 (amongst the worst in Asia).
-Women, religious minorities and LGBT folk face terrible persecution, frequent violent attacks and government persecution "with authorities failing to provide adequate protection or hold perpetrators accountable"28.
-Security forces are unaccountable for their own human rights violations28.
-Decades of increasingly strict and conservative Islam has resulted in a situation of violent intolerance towards any other religion or belief29,30.
+Pakistan does worse than average in terms of opposing gender inequality20 (amongst the highest in Asia), its average Freedom in the World rating (still low for Asia), supporting press freedom21 and in LGBT equality22.
+And finally, it falls into the worst-performing 20 in terms of the rate of gender bias (from 7 indicators)23 (amongst the worst in Asia), commentary in Human Rights Watch reports24 (one of the lowest in Asia), supporting personal, civil & economic freedoms25, eliminating modern slavery26 (one of the highest in Asia), its nominal commitment to Human Rights27 and in freethought28 (one of the worst in Asia).
+Women and girls face formiddable obstacles, with over 1000 killed each year in 'honour' killings for not adhering to social norms of suppression (especially arranged marriages)29,30.31.
+Religious minorities and LGBT folk also face terrible persecution, frequent violent attacks and government persecution "with authorities failing to provide adequate protection or hold perpetrators accountable"29.
+Security forces are unaccountable for their own human rights violations29.
+Decades of increasingly strict and conservative Islam has resulted in a situation of violent intolerance towards any other religion or belief32,33.
 Pakistan has no freedom of religion nor freedom of belief.
-The law is used to prevent any criticism of Muhammad or those connected to him, including literary and historical criticism31,32.
+The law is used to prevent any criticism of Muhammad or those connected to him, including literary and historical criticism34,35.

 For tables, charts and commentary, see: